-As of December 31, 2021, we had federal and state net operating loss carry forwards ("NOLs") of approximately \$1,292 million and \$1,000 million respectively.
+As of December 31, 2022, we had federal and state net operating loss carry forwards ("NOLs") of approximately \$1,183 million and \$992 million, respectively.
 The federal carry forward for losses generated prior to 2018 will expire in 2029 through 2037.
-Federal net operating losses incurred in 2018 and onward have an indefinite expiration under the 2017 Tax Act.
+Federal net operating losses incurred in 2018 and onward have an indefinite expiration under the Tax Cuts and Jobs Act.
 Most of the state carry forwards generated prior to 2009 have expired through 2016.
-The remaining state carry forwards including those generated in 2009 through 2020 will expire in 2029 through 2040.
+The remaining state carry forwards including those generated in 2009 through 2022 will expire in 2029 through 2040.
 Utilization of NOLs may be subject to a substantial limitation pursuant to Section 382 of the Internal Revenue Code of 1986, as amended, as well as similar state statutes in the event of an ownership change.
-Such ownership changes have occurred in the past, and could occur again in the future Under Section 382 of the Internal Revenue Code of 1986, as amended, or Section 382, if a corporation undergoes an "ownership change," generally defined as a greater than 50% change (by value) in its equity ownership over a three-year period, the corporation's ability to use its pre-change NOLs and other pre-change tax attributes (such as research and development tax credits) to offset its post-change income may be limited.
+Such ownership changes have occurred in the past, and could occur again in the future.
+Under Section 382 of the Internal Revenue Code of 1986, as amended, or Section 382, if a corporation undergoes an "ownership change," generally defined as a greater than 50% change (by value) in its equity ownership over a three-year period, the corporation's ability to use its pre-change NOLs and other pre-change tax attributes (such as research and development tax credits) to offset its post-change income may be limited.
 We may experience ownership changes in the future as a result of shifts in our stock ownership some of which are outside our control.
-We completed a detailed study of our NOLs and determined that there was not an ownership change in excess of 50%.
+We completed a detailed study of our NOLs for the tax year 2022 and determined that there was not an ownership change in excess of 50%.
 Ownership changes in future periods may place additional limits on our ability to utilize net operating loss and tax credit carry forwards.
-In addition, at the state level, there may be periods during which the use of NOLs is suspended or otherwise limited, which could accelerate or permanently increase state taxes owed.
+In addition, at the state level, there may be periods during which the use of NOLs is suspended or otherwise limited, which could accelerate or permanently decrease the amount of state attributes and increase state taxes owed.